 The inode or file quota refers to the disk quota system limiting the number of files a user or group can create or store in a particular directory or on the entire filesystem.
 File-level quotas are not based on the size of the files but instead on the number of files.
 This means that even small files contribute to the quota limit, which may not accurately reflect actual disk space usage.

 Using Disk Quotas on Plesk Servers

-Plesk servers come in a variety of underlying operating systems like: Windows, CentOS and Ubuntu VPS's as well as dedicated servers.
+Plesk servers come in a variety of underlying operating systems like: Windows, CentOS, and Ubuntu VPSs, as well as dedicated servers.
 These systems address disk quotas in different ways.
 However, they all use the same tools within the Plesk interface.
 Plesk servers can assign quotas on an individual domain basis or through the Service Plans & Subscriptions system.
-We will go over both of these methods below.
+Below are both of these methods.

-As with any server, we will need to initialize the quota setup so disk quotas can be tracked.
+As with any server, initialize the quota setup so disk quotas can be tracked.
 How this is done depends on the underlying operating system.
-We have included instructions for initializing our Fully Managed CentOS 7 Plesk servers.
+This article includes instructions for initializing our Fully Managed CentOS 7 Plesk servers.

 The following outline shows the initial setup of quotas on our Fully Managed Plesk Onyx 17 servers, running the CentOS 7 Linux distribution.
-Thees servers do not have quotas enabled by default.
+These servers do not have quotas enabled by default.